How To Make Apple Cider From Homegrown Apples

-Akane is a very appealing Japanese variety of apple that is prized for its disease resistance, crisp flavor, and early ripening.
+Akane is a very appealing Japanese variety of apples that is prized for its disease resistance, crisp flavor, and early ripening.
 It is also quite cold hardy and attractive.
 Click on the following article to learn more about Akane apple care and Akane growing requirements.

 One of the joys of autumn is having fresh apples, especially when you can pick them from your own tree.
 A cold hardy substitute for gardeners in colder spots who wish to grow apples is Honeygold.
 Learn how to grow and care for this apple tree here.

-Ashmead?s Kernel apples are traditional apples that were introduced into the U.K. in the early 1700s.
+Ashmead's Kernel apples are traditional apples that were introduced into the U.K. in the early 1700s.
 Since that time, this ancient English apple has become a favorite across much of the world, and with good reason.
-Learn how to grow Ashmead?s Kernel apples here.
+Learn how to grow Ashmead's Kernel apples here.

-If you?re looking for an excellent baking apple, try growing Red Rome apples.
+If you're looking for an excellent baking apple, try growing Red Rome apples.
 Interested in learning how to grow a Red Rome apple?
 The following article contains information on growing Red Rome apple trees and using Red Rome apples post-harvest.

 Wolf River apple growing is great for the home gardener or orchard that wants a unique, old variety that produces large, versatile fruits.
 This apple has a delicious flavor, but another great reason to grow it is for its disease resistance.
 Learn more in this article.

-Jonagold apple trees are a cultivar that have been around for a while (introduced in 1953) and have stood the test of time.
+Jonagold apple trees are a cultivar that has been around for a while (introduced in 1953) and have stood the test of time.
 Interested in learning how to grow Jonagold apples?
 Click here for Jonagold apple info regarding growing Jonagold apples and Jonagold uses.

 Pink Lady apples, also known as Cripps apples, are very popular commercial fruits that can be found in just about any grocery store produce section.
-But what?s the story behind the name?
+But what's the story behind the name?
 And, how do you grow your own?
 Find out in this article.